sachinvastrad/dev-ops-dose/index.md

 ## Welcome to Dev-ops-dose

-Here is a 30 days changllege to you to learn something new.
+Here is a 30 days challenge to you to learn something new.

 #DEVOPS